jgaryi/E115_BirdWatchingApp/README.md

 We obtained time series data of remote sensing Landsat images, detailing global forest extent and annual change from 2000 to 2023, from source (9), along with more than 20,000 georeferenced data from previous locations where the nine species were observed since the early 1980s, although without audio recordings, as provided by source (3).

 <br>
-All data is stored in a private Google Cloud Bucket (https://console.cloud.google.com/storage/browser/acoustic_monitoring_project;tab=objects?hl=en&project=gen-lang-client-0083231133&prefix=&forceOnObjectsSortingFiltering=false)
+All data is stored in a private Google Cloud Storage Bucket (https://console.cloud.google.com/storage/browser/acoustic_monitoring_project;tab=objects?hl=en&project=gen-lang-client-0083231133&prefix=&forceOnObjectsSortingFiltering=false)